laradreamer79/Portfolio-Project/stage 3/README.md

 ## Could Have

-No additional features are planned for the MVP under this category.
+1. **As a user, I want to receive a booking confirmation email, so that I have a record of my reservation and payment details.**

+2. **As a user, I want to receive SMS notifications about my booking status, so that I stay informed even when I am not using the platform.**

+3. **As a user, I want to receive in-app notifications about my booking status, so that I can track updates from within the platform.**

 ---

 ## Won't Have

-1. **As a user, I want a native mobile application for iOS and Android, so that I can access the platform without a browser.**
+1. **As a user, I want a native mobile application for iOS and Android, so that I can access the platform without using a web browser.**

-2. **As a diver, I want AI-based personalized diving recommendations, so that I can discover trips that match my interests.**
+2. **As a diver, I want AI-based personalized diving recommendations, so that I can discover trips tailored to my interests.**

-3. **As a diver, I want the platform to integrate with PADI and SSI certification systems, so that my certifications can be verified automatically.**
+3. **As a diver, I want the platform to integrate with external certification providers (e.g., PADI and SSI), so that my certifications can be verified automatically.**

-4. **As a diver, I want advanced map navigation with real-time geolocation, so that I can easily navigate to diving centers.**
+4. **As a diver, I want advanced map navigation with real-time geolocation tracking, so that I can easily navigate to diving centers.**

-5. **As a user, I want live chat with diving centers, so that I can communicate before making a booking.**
+5. **As a user, I want live chat support with diving centers, so that I can communicate directly before making a booking.**

 6. **As a user, I want the platform to support multiple languages beyond the initial launch language, so that I can use it in my preferred language.**

 # 3. Create High-Level Sequence Diagrams